Walker-TW/CV/README.md

 **Cairns College of English** (April 2016 - Dec 2016)
 *English Teacher*

-**Cairns College of English** (Jan 2014 - Mar 2015)
+**Ebo Young Talking Club Gyeongju SK** (Jan 2014 - Mar 2015)
 *English Teacher*

 ## Interests

 - Fitness - I have been lifting weights for the last 10 years and hope one day to get "in shape".
 - Travel - I have visted over 30 nations.
-- Modding Hardware - I have created a mini arcade console using a Rasberry Pi 3.
+- Modding Hardware - I have created a mini arcade console using a Rasberry Pi 3B.